-Dr. Donovan is the Director of the Pellegrino Center for Clinical Bioethics at Georgetown University Medical School, and a Professor in the Department of Pediatrics.
-He is a clinician ethicist with over 25 years experience in the field.
+Dr. Donovan was the Director of the Pellegrino Center for Clinical Bioethics at Georgetown University Medical School, and a Professor in the Department of Pediatrics.
+He is a clinician ethicist with over 30 years experience in the field.
 He began his training as a Visiting Scholar with Dr. Edmund Pellegrino at the Kennedy Institute of Ethics of Georgetown University, in 1989 – 90.
 It was during this time that he began his studies that led to his earning a Masters degree in bioethics from University of Oklahoma.
 At the request of Dr. Pellegrino, he returned to Georgetown in 2012, as Director of the Pellegrino Center.

 Prior to his return to Georgetown, Dr. Donovan had served as Section Chief, Vice Chair, Interim Chair and Professor of Pediatrics at the University of Oklahoma College of Medicine – Tulsa, where he was the founding Director of the Oklahoma Bioethics Center.